ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 called once for each element, for optionals it is only called only if the value exists.

-You may also notice that we don't have to manually wrap the return value of `shortest.len()` in an Optional.
-The mapping operation returns `Some` if the value was there to begin with, and `None` if we started out with a `None`, exactly as the pattern matching solution.
+You may also notice that we don't have to manually wrap the return value of `shortest.len()` in an `Optional`.
+The mapping operation returns the new value wrapped in `Some` if the value was there to begin with, and `None` if we started out with a `None`, exactly as the pattern matching solution.

 Readers coming from a functional language might be thinking that this is just a functor, and they would be completely right.
 Rust's `map` behaves like Haskell's `fmap`.

 ### And Then